alexishevia/LiveSpecs/README.md

 - Documentation should never go out of date
 - Code samples are the best type of documentation

-With LiveSpecs you can write code samples that can be displayed on your documentation site, but also run as part of your test suite.
+With LiveSpecs you can write code samples that are be displayed on your documentation site, but also run as part of your test suite.

 ## Installation
 Using bower: